-If you are a returning student who has already applied for financial aid, you can track your materials and view the status of your application through our secure site: MyFurman.
-From here, you’ll be able to accept or reject your award and determine if there are any remaining documents or actions that are needed to process your financial aid.
-Review your offer.
+If you are a returning student who has already applied for financial aid, you can track your documents and view the status of your application through your Workday account- click on the “Finance” worklet then “View Financial Aid.”
+From there, you’ll be able to accept or decline loan offers and determine if there are any remaining documents or actions that are needed to process your financial aid All other aid is automatically “accepted.”.

 Accepted students will be mailed and emailed their initial financial aid award notifications with their Financial Aid Dashboard credentials and login information.
 If any new information is received by the Office of Financial Aid after the initial award offer, the student will be notified by email to login to their Financial Aid Dashboard to review the update.

 If you are a first-time borrower who is planning to take a Federal Direct Loan, you must complete entrance counseling and the master promissory note.
 Each of these forms can be completed online:

 Federal regulations mandate that higher education institutions establish minimum standards of satisfactory academic progress.
 Please note that many of our institutional scholarships and grants follow the same federal Satisfactory Academic Progress standards and policy.
 Review our standards.

 Has your FAFSA been selected for verification?
 Learn more about the verification process.